10 Asian Dishes To Kickstart Your Foodventure

 7. Century Egg

-Century Egg with picked ginger / Image Credit: Young Parents
+Century Egg with pickled ginger / Image Credit: Young Parents

 Better known as Pidan to the Chinese, the Century Egg is a Chinese food dish and delicacy that’s essentially preserved duck, chicken, or quail eggs.